notepad-plus-plus/npp-usermanual/content/docs/plugins.md

    Please check [Microsoft's document about binary version](https://docs.microsoft.com/en-us/windows/desktop/menurc/versioninfo-resource) for setting the version correctly onto your DLL.
 5. Download location: the value of **repository** is the URL where Plugin Admin can download the plugin to install/update it.
+(It must be a link to a downloadable `.zip`, not just a link to the repository.)
 6. Packaging: Only zip package is supported.
 Your plugin (DLL) should have the same name as the **folder-name** and the plugin DLL file should be placed at the root level of the ZIP file.
 Otherwise Plugin Admin won't install it.
-Any additionals files (DLL or data) can be placed at the root level or in an arbitrary subfolder.
+Any additional files (DLL or data) can be placed at the root level or in an arbitrary subfolder.
 7. Compatibility: In March 2022, two new parameters were added to the JSON file format, to indicate your plugin's compatibility with various versions of Notepad++, called